DilshadPython/Python/Git.md

 	HEAD refers to the last commit on the current branch we are on.

+	## This will add the file and commit them in short way instead of using add then commit
+	git commit -a -m 'Add the file'

 # Create new branch

 ## git branch branchname is to create new branch and git checkout branchname is to move to